zheng-jj/T03_Team_3_MAD/README.md

 Async methods to get eBook availability from Google Books API

 Get book availability from National Library Board (using NLB API) for each copy of the book available and load data in a recycler view

+Added Feed page to know get more information on people you are following

+Feed page and review page uses firestore recycler adapter which has updates the recyclerview real-time

+Added email to user regarding admin actions from admin account

 # Swah Jian Oon
 # Things Implemented: